iovation/launchkey-java/examples/spring-mvc/README.md

 practices for building a proper backend implementation utilizing the LaunchKey Service SDK for Java via webhooks.

 The application removes some of the configuration headache regarding webhooks in Directories for successful linking webhooks and Services for auth response and session end webhooks.
-This example will interfere with any other implementations that utilize webhooks as it will alter the webhook configuration for the Directory and Service.
+As such, it will interfere with any other implementations that utilize webhooks as it will alter the webhook configuration for the Directory and Service.

 # <a name="prerequisites"></a>Pre-Requisites